Dale Chihuly Baskets - signed in paint

 Their huge network of independent booksellers offers access to millions of used and out-of-print titles as well.
 See our Glass Library for our own collections linked to their offerings.

 Alibris - Books You Thought You'd Never FindAlibris is an excellent source of used books.
-Their member book dealers have a combined inventory of 60 million used, new, and out-of-print titles listed on the Web.
-You can search for books by title, author, or subject.
+Their member dealers have a combined inventory of 100 million used, new, and out-of-print books and other items listed on the Web.
+You can search by title, author, or subject.

 AbebooksAnd for our web-surfers across the big pond, here's a link to the Advanced Book Exchange UK website.
 There's no need to spend extra money to have your purchases shipped from America when you can shop closer to home.